Battle of Mill Springs: Battlefield today

 The battlefield, which covers about 105 acre, was named by the United States Secretary of the Interior as one of the top twenty-five priority battlefields and is considered a historic landmark.
 The Zollie Tree was the tree attributed as the place Felix Zollicoffer fell; it no longer exists, the victim of a lightning strike, but the stump is marked.
 The American Battlefield Trust and its partners have acquired and preserved 769 acres at Mill Springs in 20 different land transactions from 1993 to 2023.

 On November 4, 2006, the Mill Springs Battlefield Visitors Center and Museum was officially dedicated.
 Several commemorative ceremonies are held at the battlefield each year, including candlelight tours, living history presentations, and occasional re-enactments.

 On January 15, 2013, Kentucky Representative Hal Rogers introduced the bill H.R.
 298, officially titled "To direct the Secretary of the Interior to conduct a special resource study to evaluate the significance of the Mill Springs Battlefield located in Pulaski and Wayne Counties, Kentucky, and the feasibility of its inclusion in the National Park System, and for other purposes."
 Rogers said that "the Battle of Mill Springs is a source of great pride and interest to the people I serve."
 Rogers argued that the Battlefield was a "jewel" and would be "an excellent addition to the National Park Service."
 The John D. Dingell Jr. Conservation, Management, and Recreation Act, signed into law on March 12, 2019, established the site as Mill Springs Battlefield National Monument.
+After acquisition of property by the National Park Service the park was established as the 421st unit of the National Park System on September 22, 2020.